Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Usage and Examples

-Advanced users may implement their custom color decomposition, Sommerfeld corrections to higher partial waves or loop-improved cross sections by setting \texttt{somm\_flag = 2} and modifying the user-defined block at the end of the \texttt{improveCrossSection} function, maintaining compatibility with micrOMEGAs' original purpose for this function.
-While micrOMEGAs contain built-in Sommerfeld functions optimized for massive force mediators \cite{Alguero:2023zol}, our package employs analytic expressions for the QCD Coulomb potential featuring massless force mediators (gluons).
+Users may modify the coefficients $c^{[\textbf{R}]}_{s}$ for scenarios such as $\lambda \gg g_s$, with implementation details provided in Sec.~\ref{subsubsec:SE_conceptual_integration} and code example~\ref{listing:color_decomp}.
+Users are also able to implement Sommerfeld corrections to higher partial waves or loop-improved cross sections by setting \texttt{somm\_flag = 2} and modifying the user-defined block at the end of the \texttt{improveCrossSection} function, maintaining compatibility with \texttt{micrOMEGAs}' original purpose for this function, namely allowing the user to modify the unaveraged cross section at will.

+The Sommerfeld effect is computed by numerically extracting the leading order term in the Taylor expansion of the \texttt{micrOMEGAs}-internally computed $\sigma_\text{ann}v_\text{rel}(v_\text{rel})$, which coincides with the s-wave contribution in the limit $v_\text{rel} \rightarrow 0$.\footnote{This approach can not be extended to the p-wave, due to inseparable mixing between s- and p-wave contributions in the $v^2_\text{rel}$ term in the expansion.} Depending on the color charge of the particles in the initial and final states, the appropriate color decomposition (which can be straightforwardly modified by the user) is employed, as described in Sec.~\ref{subsubsec:default_color_decomp} and code example~\ref{listing:color_decomp}.

+The Sommerfeld effect for colored annihilating particles is implemented in three steps and only optionally requires modifications by the user: \begin{enumerate} \item Taylor expansion in velocity to extract the $v_\text{rel}^0$ contribution.
+This step is fully automated for the leading $v_\text{rel}^0$ and does not require user's modification.
+If one whishes to go beyond this order, the user has to implement their own expansion using the function \texttt{improveCrossSection}. \item Color decomposition for initial states, i.e. setting the coefficients $c^{[\textbf{R}]}_{s}$, introduced around Eq.~\eqref{eq:Sommerfeld_corrected_XS}.
+If the user adopts the default color decompositions~\eqref{eq:color_decomp_pure8}-\eqref{eq:color_decomp_qq}, nothing more has to be done by the user.
+If the user whishes to use a different decomposition, they have to give different values to the variables \texttt{kQfac}, corresponding to the coefficients $c^{[\textbf{R}]}_{s}$, in the \texttt{improveCrossSection} function. \item Define enhancement/suppression factors according to Eqns.~\eqref{eq:somfact_color}-\eqref{eq:S0_coulomb}.
+This is fully automated and does not require any modification by the user. \end{enumerate}